 We’ve been adding more fish to our diet.
 I started to notice that when I bought meat, it would also go to waste.
 Even chicken or turkey.
 So I kind of just stopped buying it as often.
 But fish is something we all enjoy and even fight over. :)

-As Becky and I were talking about our monthly coordinated post we like to do, I suggested this month we focus on Heart Healthy Foods.
+As my friend Becky and I were talking about our monthly coordinated post we like to do, I suggested this month we focus on Heart Healthy Foods.
 Some of my family members have had heart trouble, so part of my motivation to eat healthier is in regards to heart disease.
 It’s the #1 leading killer of women in the U.S. When I started reading up on heart disease, I decided it was really time to make big changes.
 As they say, an ounce of prevention is worth a pound of cure.

 Research has shown that omega-3 fatty acids decrease risk of arrhythmias (abnormal heartbeats), which can lead to sudden death.
 Omega-3 fatty acids also decrease triglyceride levels, slow growth rate of atherosclerotic plaque, and lower blood pressure (slightly). – American Heart Association, Heart.org.
 (Read more here.)

-This salad is also full of of other heart-healthy foods – spinach, avocados, citrus, almonds, green onions.
+This healthy salad is also full of of other heart-healthy foods – spinach, avocados, citrus, almonds, green onions.
 If you want to see more healthy ways to enjoy salmon, check out these 20 Heart-Healthy Salmon recipes on All Day I Dream About Food.
 Also be sure to check out Becky’s heart healthy Blueberry Lemon Baked Oatmeal Cups.
 It looks incredible!

 - For salmon:

 - Two (4-6 ounce) salmon fillets